jeramyRR/elixir-vscode-docker-env/README.md

 - docker-compose.yml (lines: 8, 22)
 - .gitignore (line 26)

+Note that the first time running this in a new project takes quite a bit of time for docker to download and install the images.

 ## Wallaby

 Chromedriver will be installed in the docker container so that you can use Wallaby for testing as well.
 I currently use the following in my config/test.exs.